 - Obtain the departmental signature approving the PLA module or course and the start and end dates.
-Start and end dates for the PLA course are mutually agreed upon by the faculty member and the student. - Submit the signed 'Prior Learning Assessment Application' form to the Enrolment Services office and register and pay fees.
+Start and end dates for the PLA course are mutually agreed upon by the faculty member and the student. - For a 'Prior Learning Assessment Application' form, click here.